 The yerrorbars (or errorbars) style is only relevant to 2D data plots. yerrorbars is like points, except that a vertical error bar is also drawn.
-At each point (x,y), a line is drawn from (x,y-ydelta) to (x,y+ydelta)or from (x,ylow) to (x,yhigh), depending on how many data columns are provided.
+At each point (x,y), a line is drawn from (x,y)-ydelta) to (x,y)-ydelta or from (x,y)-wollow) to (x,y)-high, depending on how many data columns are provided.
 The appearance of the tic mark at the ends of the bar is controlled by set errorbars.

-'''
+The clearance between the point and the error bars is controlled by set pointintervalbox.

 2 columns: [implicit x] y ydelta

-3 columns: x y ydelta

-4 columns: x y ylow yhigh
+3 columns: x y ydelta 4 columns: x y ylow yhigh

-'''

-An additional input column (4th or 5th) may be used to provide information such as variable point color.
+Additional input columns may be used to provide information such as variable point size, point type, or color.

 See also errorbar demo.